rfwlab/rfw/docs/articles/getting-started/quick-start.md

 rfw build
 ```

-The build command outputs an optimized Wasm file and accompanying assets ready to deploy.
+The build command writes the Wasm bundle and supporting files to `build/client/`.
+Files placed in a top-level `static/` directory are copied into `build/static/` and served at the root path.
+The companion host binary, used to serve the client and optional host components, is placed under `build/host/`.

 With these basics in place, dive deeper into the framework starting with [Creating an Application](../essentials/creating-application.md).